Reflinders/Relib/README.md

 ```

 ## Colorpicker
 Colorpickers, similarly to dropdowns, have the basic signals as well as the signals `Ascended` and `Descended`.
-The returned `colorpicker` does not have any additional methods or properties other `Value` and `Title`.
+The returned `colorpicker` does not have any additional methods or properties other than `Value` and `Title`.

 ```lua
 local Arguments = {